-Knee Replacement Pathway - Post Surgery Level 3
+Hip Replacement Pathway - Post Surgery Level 3

 Date: Weight Bearing Status: Diet: EXPECTATIONS ACTIVITY: Discharge home.
-You will go home once cleared by your physician.
-Goal is to be picked up by 11 a.m.
-You will be transported downstairs by wheelchair.
+You will go home once cleared Goal is to be picked up by 11 You will be transported downstairs a.m.
 NURSING: Medicate for pain as needed.
-REVIEW PATIENT DISCHARGE INSTRUCTIONS.
-Precautions Medications Pain medication Activity Care of surgical site Anticoagulation PHYSICAL THERAPY (PT): PT at p.m.
-You will work on: Increasing the range of motion of your knee Transfers/walking Stair training Exercises Practice using an assistive ambulatory device Reviewing a home exercise program OCCUPATIONAL THERAPY (OT): OT at a.m. as schedule permits.
-You will work on: Transferring on/off the toilet Activities of daily living (ADLs) (such as bathing, dressing, shower, tub transfer) Reviewing strategies for completing ADLs at home DISCHARGE PLANNING: Review discharge needs.
+REVIEW PATIENT DISCHARGE IN Precautions Medications Pain medication Activity Care of surgical site Anticoagulation ISTRUCTIONS.
+PHYSICAL THERAPY (PT): PT at p.m.
+You will work on: Increasing the range of motion Transfers/walking Stair training Exercises Reviewing a home exercise press OCCUPATIONAL THERAPY (OT): You will work on: Transferring on/off the toilet (such as bathing, dressing, shower, tub DISCHARGE PLANNING: Review discharge needs.
 Confirm equipment.
-Review home care services for RN and/or PT/OT.
-Review discharge procedure.
+Review home care services for Review discharge procedure. r RN and/or PT/OT.
 ADDITIONAL NOTES: